 Length: 10 pages

-This bill was introduced on April 30, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 30, 2009, in a previous session of Congress, but it did not receive a vote.

 Apr 25, 2007